Exploration-Lab/Rhetorical-Roles/Data/Decision-Data/README.md

 Each case file contains two keys:
 ```
-decision_sentence: Total number of sentences in that file.
+decision_sentence: Index of the sentence where the decision of the judgment indicates.
-decision: 0 represents, no direct sentence or phrase or keywords by which we can infer the judgment results.
-Otherwise 1.
+decision: 0 represents no direct sentence, phrase, or keywords by which we can infer the judgment results—otherwise 1.
 ```